 In this article, I want to show you some great indoor basketballs ranging from very affordable indoor/outdoor combinations to the most expensive genuine leather basketballs used in the NBA.

-Most indoor basketballs use composite leather which is softer than rubber, offers more grip and just makes dribbling and shooting much more enjoyable in general.
-The only thing that often annoys me with these composite balls is that they tend to feel a bit slippery in the beginning, especially when playing with sweaty hands.
+Most indoor basketballs use composite leather, which is softer than rubber, offers more grip and makes dribbling and shooting much more enjoyable in general.
+Unfortunately, composite leather balls are less durable and tend to feel a bit slippery out-of-the-box, especially when playing with sweaty hands.